ibm-cloud-docs/billing-usage/promo_codes.md

     * Recurring dollar credits are offered for a set time period.
 For example, you can have a promotion of $100 USD value that is recurring every 30 days for 6 months.
 Recurring dollar credit promotions use the following format: $X every Y months, repeats Z times.
     * Promo credit expires at the end of the committed term.
 Any credit that isn't used doesn't roll over to the next term.

         With a recurring credit, if the amount of credit that is allocated to a client is not used within the allocated time, the credit expires.

 ## Applying promo codes to your account
 {: #apply-promo-billing}

 You can apply promo codes to Pay-As-You-Go, Subscription, and {{site.data.keyword.Bluemix_notm}} enterprise parent accounts.
-Any user in the account has access to view and apply promo codes.
+Any user in the account has access to view promo codes.
 You can have multiple promo codes that are applied to an account at a time.
-You can use each promo code only once, and you can't remove them after you apply them.
+You can use each promo code only one time, and you can't remove them after you apply them.

 To apply a promo code to an {{site.data.keyword.Bluemix_notm}} enterprise account, you must be assigned the enterprise billing administrator role.
 After the promo code is applied to an {{site.data.keyword.Bluemix_notm}} enterprise parent account, it applies to all child accounts within the enterprise.
 {: note}

 Complete the following steps to apply promo codes to your account and {{site.data.keyword.Bluemix_notm}} products:

 1. From the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Billing and usage**, and select **Promotions and credits**.
-1. Click **Apply.**
+1. Click **Apply a promo code**.
-1. In the side panel that appears, enter your promo code and click **Verify**.
+1. Enter your promo code and click **Verify**.
 1. Review the promotion details, and click **Apply**.
 After the promo code is applied, a success message is displayed.

 You can also apply promo codes for {{site.data.keyword.Bluemix_notm}} products from the catalog when you create a resource.
 To apply the code, select a billable plan, enter the promo code, and click **Apply**.
 The promo code is added to your account even if you don't create the service.
-Promo codes for enterprise parent accounts can't be applied to specific products.
 {: tip}

 Existing classic infrastructure promo codes can be applied only through the catalog when you create those classic infrastructure services.
 To apply these promo codes, you must have one of the following classic infrastructure permissions on the account: add or upgrade storage, add or upgrade services, or add server.
 For more information, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission).